June - The Invention of Wings

-"The Invention of Wings is voiced by two powerful narrators: Sarah Grimké, (inspired by the real-life abolitionist and feminist of the same name), and Hetty Handful -- the child of your imagination.
-The story tells of simultaneous struggles for freedom".
+"The Invention of Wings is voiced by two verbally powerful narrators: Sarah Grimké, who is inspired by the real-life abolitionist and feminist of the same name, and Hetty Handful, who is the child of your imagination.
+The Invention of Wings is about several simultaneous struggles for freedom."

 "Are you looking to improve your knowledge of slavery in America within a non-academic setting?
 Sue Monk Kidd's latest novel, The Invention of Wings, offers just that with detailed depictions of the South and North during the early 19th century.
 Find out who would like this novel and why it is a worthwhile read with the help of this companion review.
 Kidd has selected two real women from America's history and fictionalized them as protagonists in her third novel.

 Sarah Grimké comes from a wealthy white family and struggles with the justifications of slavery from the young age of 11.
 She befriends a slave named Handful who was presented to her as a gift, and together they form convictions and strive for freedom.
 Readers gain an insider's view of slavery, the abolitionist movement, and women's rights in The Invention of Wings.
 The New York Times bestselling author Sue Monk Kidd does not disappoint with her latest piece of historical fiction, and you can read what the critics have to say in this comprehensive review.
 The Invention of Wings offers an ideal balance of emotional moments and action to entice any reader, while offering educational appeal within an engaging story of two historical women."
 (Source: GoodReads.com)